 The Trustees regularly consider risk at their bi-monthly meetings and are satisfied that systems in place to mitigate the impact of key risks are being observed.
 Internal control risks are minimised by the implementation of procedures for the authorisation of all transactions and projects.
 Procedures are in place to ensure compliance with health and safety regulations for staff, volunteers and families.
-A comprehensive risk register is in place which is reviewed by the senior management team on a quarterly basis with the biggest risk being difficulty in finding staff.
+A comprehensive risk register is in place which is reviewed by the senior management team on a quarterly basis.
+Currently significant risks are around the potential withdrawal of NHS funding in conjunction with escalating costs and the economic climate making raising income very difficult.

 The charity raises money from a suitable spread of sources thereby minimising the risk to overall income of the charity.
 The Trustees believe that the charity will be able to sustain the service despite the threat of reduced income due to inflation and cost of living.
 They believe it will prove possible to continue expansion in a reviewed and measured way.